 The personal loss from a young sudden cardiac death is engraved on the heart of every parent, sibling, partner or friend forever.
 To be confronted with a vicious pandemic that engulfs every nation is terrifying, and most of all affects those that have already suffered the sudden loss of a fit and healthy young person.
-The loneliness imposed by the recent ordered lockdown can leave them psychologically and physically ostracised.
-No hugs or cuddles permitted; nor visits from caring friends or relatives; not even a final goodbye at the death bed or a funeral allowed.
+The loneliness imposed by the pandemic can leave them psychologically and physically ostracised.
+No hugs or cuddles permitted; not even a final goodbye at the death bed or a proper funeral allowed.
 It endangers lives.
 The courage needed to endure such emotional deprivation is extraordinary.
 Treasuring those you have; talking to people who understand; relishing each and every day; defying the terror that is insidiously lurking.
 CRY is here to help reduce your suffering in any way that we can.

 Alison Cox MBE

 CRY has Facebook groups where people (aged 18 and over) can connect and share experiences with other people who have been affected by a young sudden cardiac death.

 Below is a selection of personal stories from CRY supporters.
 If you would like to share your own experience please email them to email@example.com – subject: Lockdown Experience.

 Or you can submit your experience using the form on this page.